Soypete/WebServices-in-3-weeks/database/README.md

 ## Exercise 3 mock database

-Using your new database interface mock the database functions into your [tests from last week.](../restful-go/ex-4-tests/framework_test.go)
+Using your new database interface mock the database functions into your [tests from last week.](../restful-go/ex-4-tests/framework_test.go).
+The goal is to imitate db interactions without connecting to the db.
+You will need to add the DB package to the same repo that your server lives in.

-TODO: copy tests from cli-game. and edit the interface to be inside the test suite.
+[Here](https://github.com/Soypete/golang-cli-game/blob/24dc57852dee27bb17120555d3d390bd17a78d13/server/api_test.go#L14) are some working tests that use `passBD{}` and `failDB{}` to mock database functionality in an api test.